-A particularly rough set of scenes switch off between Yoda fight Darth Sidius in an epic lightsaber battle, and Anakin fights Obi-Wan.
+A particularly rough set of scenes switch off between Yoda fighting Darth Sidius in an epic lightsaber battle, and Anakin fighting Obi-Wan.
 In any scene, let alone an climatic fight scene, there's a rising tide of tension you want to build to get the reader (or viewer) to the edge of their seat.
 Star Wars actually did this well at first, pitting two sets of characters against each other that fans have been waiting to see clash.

+Bam.
 You're with Anakin as he slowly and dramatically begins his run to the climax.
 It's a bit of a letdown, sure, but then things start heating up and the tension rises and you're getting into it and then--

+Snap.
 You're back with Yoda and it's just not the same.
 You've been yanked away three times in a row and you really don't expect the scene to play itself out anymore.
 Half the tension is gone, and it keeps flipping back and forth, leaking more tension with every shift.
 By the time you get to the end you don't care all that much anymore.

 (More on the various types of scene, chapter, and book endings here)

-Multiple POVs require a more deft touch to keep readers hooked.
+Multiple POVs require a deft touch to keep readers hooked.
 Here are some common issues when dealing with multiple POV cliffhangers: